jofas/blog/content/003-mongodump-archive-to-json/index.md

 What sounded like another overly complex Ops process turned out to be nothing more than a simple and idempotent Bash script, thanks to Docker and the [`mongo`](https://hub.docker.com/_/mongo) image.
-All that is necessary is (I) to create a container with the `mongo` image, (II) copy the archive file to the container, (III) restore it to the MongoDB instance running inside the container, (IV) export the collection we want to extract to a file, (V) copy the file from the container to the local machine, (VI) finally delete the container again *et voilà*, we extracted a collection from our binary archive into a human-readable form.
+All the necessary steps are:

+1. Create a container from the `mongo` image
+2. Copy the archive file to the container
+3. Restore it to the MongoDB instance running inside the container
+4. Export the collection we want to extract to a file
+5. Copy the file from the container to the local machine
+6. Delete the container again

+*Et voilà*, we extracted a collection from our binary archive into a human-readable form.
 Without further ado, here is the Bash script:

 ```bash